 The Pomeranian costs only begin when you buy them, and the real challenge comes with maintaining this little dog.
 Here’s what to expect from paying for a Pomeranian’s maintenance.

 Suppose you’ve been searching for a fun and vibrant family member who is also wonderfully adorable and adaptable enough to live in any setting.
 In that case, the clever and beloved Pomeranian dog is a strong choice.
-But expect to pay over $1,000 per annum for this lively little dog.
+But remember that the initial purchase price is just the beginning of owning this adorable little dog, and responsible dog owners need to take into consideration every expense, including buying the essentials, feeding, training, vet bills and more.
+All in all, you can expect to pay over $1,000 or more per annum for this lively little dog.

 Welcome to Pets Online, a team of pet parents, animal lovers and veterinarians devoted to providing you with everything you need to know about pets.